Aimeedeer/coconut-report/content/posts/test-and-open-an-issue.md

 provide an isolated environment for others to test, and an accurate description with error messages.

-To my surprising, the issue got upvotes and was fixed very soon.
+To my surprise, the issue got upvotes and was fixed very soon.
 I love actively maintained products, and I think I helped.
 It's interesting to see other people tested on my site too.
 Cute!